Gluesticks Blog

 adding oats to the cookie mixture

-You’re going to start by creaming the shortening and sugar.
+You’re going to start by creaming the shortening and sugars.
 Off brand shortenings seem to work better for this recipe than the Crisco brand.
 I’m not sure why, but I’m also not going to mess with it.
 Just use the cheap stuff.

 Then beat in water and vanilla.
 Did I forget the egg?
 Nope.
 There aren’t any eggs in this recipe.
 Let’s continue on!